The Law Remains

 Two things go forth: Torah, and the word of the Lord.
 This reminds us of the two prerequisites of a saint that we saw above in Revelation 12:17 and Revelation 14:12.

-For as the new heavens and the new earth, which I will make, shall remain before me, says the Lord, so shall your descendants and your name remain.
-From new moon to new moon and from Sabbath to Sabbath, all flesh shall come to worship before me, says the Lord.
+“For as the new heavens and the new earth, which I will make, shall remain before me,” says YHWH, “so your offspring and your name shall remain.
+It shall happen that from one new moon to another, and from one Sabbath to another, all flesh will come to worship before me,” says YHWH.

 All the nations, not just Israel, were expected to keep the yearly pilgrimage festival to Jerusalem that’s commanded in Torah.
 Remember, Torah was not just for Israel (Isaiah 56:6-8).